 You can pick up a 1GB monthly bundle for just £5.
 You’ll also get unlimited minutes and texts, and won’t be tied down by any contract!

 How much is 3GB of data?

-- Watch Netflix HD movies for 1 hour
+- Watch Netflix in HD for one hour

 - Stream high-quality Spotify music for 36 hours